 If your complaint to your insurer’s Internal Dispute Resolution Department has been rejected, it is recommended that you then proceed with raising a dispute with AFCA because:

 - It can make a determination that is binding on the insurer.
 This means if AFCA decides the insurer has to pay then it has no choice.

 - You don’t have to accept the determination if you don’t want to.
 If the decision goes against you then you can still go to the Tribunal or Court to pursue your case.

 If you want to give up get legal advice before you do so.
-To lodge a claim call FOS on 1800 367 287 or 1800 FOS AUS or visit their website www.fos.org.au to get the relevant forms.
+You can call AFCA on 1800 931 678 and visit their website www.afca.org.au to lodge a claim.

 2 years from the date you receive a letter rejecting your claim from the insurer’s Internal Dispute Resolution Department; or

 6 years from when you first became aware or should have reasonably become aware of your loss (e.g within 6 years from the date of the motor vehicle accident, theft or flood)